Effingham, Illinois: Education

 Effingham has several schools, both public and private.
 The private schools are both religiously affiliated and include Saint Anthony and Sacred Heart.
 Saint Anthony Grade School (SAGS) serves grades preschool (age 3+) to eighth grade.
 SAGS has the Bullpup as its mascot.
 Sacred Heart Grade School (SHS) serves preschool (age 3+) to eighth grade.
 SHS's mascot is the Shamrock.
 The public schools include the Early Learning Center, South Side Elementary, Central Grade School, Effingham Junior High School (EJHS), and Effingham High School.
 The Early Learning Center serves preschool and kindergarten age children.
 South Side Elementary serves first and second graders.
 Aspire is a school for students who are likely to drop out or those who get expelled.
 Central Grade School serves third through fifth grade students.
 Central Grade school's mascot is the Mustang.
 EJHS serves junior high students in grades six to eight.
 EJHS's mascot is the Mustang.

 Effingham High School (EHS) is the public high school.
-The new EHS opened in the fall of 1998, and has a current enrollment of 849.
+The new EHS building opened in the fall of 1998, and has a current enrollment of 849.
 The former EHS building, built in 1939 as a WPA project and expanded in 1965, is currently the junior high, serving grades 6–8.
 The old junior high, Central School, is now a grade school serving grades 3–5.
 EHS athletics were originally known as the Warriors but the name was changed after Ada Kepley, a city resident, referred to Effingham as the "Heart of America" in a campaign to attract visitors to the city.
 The name stuck, with references in the city government and the downtown movie theater named the Heart Theater.
 EHS athletics are now known as the Flaming Hearts.

 Effingham is also home to St. Anthony High School, a private Roman Catholic High School.
 SAHS athletics are known as the Bulldogs.

-SHS athletics and extra-curricular activities currently consist of boys' baseball, girls' softball, girls' basketball (grades 4–8), boys' basketball (grades 4–8), girls' track (grades 5-8), boys' track (grades 5–8), girls' cross country (grade 5–8), boys' cross country (grades 5–8), volleyball, cheerleading, band (grades 5–8), chorus (grades 5–8), musicals, plays, student council, and scholar bowl.

-SAGS athletics and extra-curricular activities currently consist of boys' baseball, girls' softball, girls' track, boys' track, girls' cross country, boys' cross country, volleyball (grades 7-8), girls' basketball (grades 6-8), boys' basketball (grades 6-8), cheerleading, student council, scholastic bowl, spring musical, art club, eco-meet, and bridge club.

-SAHS athletics and extra-curricular activities currently consist of soccer, boys' golf, girls' golf, girls' volleyball, girls' tennis, girls' and boys' cross country, boys' fall baseball, boys' basketball, girls' basketball, cheerleading, wrestling, bellettes (dance), swimming, boys' tennis, spring baseball, girls' track, boys' track, softball, bass fishing, National Honor Society, WYSE (world youth in science and engineering), Society for Academic Achievement (SAA), scholar bowl, Spanish club, band, chorus, fall musical, spring play, drama club, book club, chemistry club, Spanish scholar bowl, and pep club.